UCMJ Article 134

 • a challenge to fight a duel had been sent or was about to be sent;

-• the accused had knowledge of this challenge; and
+• the accused knew this challenge, and

 • the accused discharged a firearm;